katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Added support to odorun.sh to allow passing in environment variables.
+- [x] Added support to odorun.sh and odounit.sh to run on macOS by removing dependency on inotifywait (not available on macOS).
 - [x] Add support for pruning unused images and volumes.
 - [x] Investigate icecream package for logging execution / data of code.
 - [x] Handle missing requirements.txt
 - [x] Encapsulate code to suspend odoo logging during debug in module that is installed.